-Fixed asset class Depreciation rate
+Fixed asset class

+Office Equipment

-Office equipment 10% - 33.33%
+10% - 33.33%

+Right-of-Use asset

-Right to use asset 27%
+27%

-At the end of each annual reporting period, the depreciation method, useful life and residual value of each asset is reviewed.
+At the end of each annual reporting period, the depreciation method, useful life, and residual value of each asset is reviewed.
 Any revisions are accounted for prospectively as a change in estimate.